 “With equity release you’re not clearing debt, you’re just moving it,” said Mark.
 “You are either required to make monthly repayments, or charged compound interest which continues to eat away at the equity in your property.
 So while equity release can offer an immediate fix for some interest-only mortgage customers, in some ways it’s just postponing the problem.”

 The big difference between equity release and the Homewise Home For Life Plan, says Mark, is that Homewise customers are able to clear all debts and regain total control of their finances.
-Because Home For Life is not a mortgage or a conventional equity release plan, there are no ongoing payments to worry about.
+Because the Home for Life Plan is not a mortgage or a conventional equity release plan, there are no ongoing payments to worry about.

-“With Home For Life, customers over the age of 60 choose a new property for themselves, which Homewise purchases at full market price,” explains Mark.
+“With the Home for Life Plan, customers over the age of 60 choose a new property for themselves, which Homewise purchases at full market price,” explains Mark.
 “The customer then buys a lifetime lease on the property from Homewise at a significant discount, which we calculate based on the customer’s age and other factors.
 A typical discount is around 33%, but it can be as high as 59%.
 With savings that big on the cost of their property the customer has an increased budget, which is very useful if they have an interest-only mortgage coming up for maturity.”

 For customers who want even more control of their finances, Homewise offers the option to safeguard up to 50% of the property’s value as an inheritance.
 In the event that you pass away or move into permanent care, this share is returned to you or your estate.
 Furthermore, while living in the property you enjoy all the same rights as a homeowner who purchases at full market price.

 “Legally the customer is the occupant of the property for the duration of their lifetime, so they are entitled to treat the house as their own,” says Mark.
 “That means you’re free to repaint, wallpaper or put in a new kitchen if you wish.
 It’s differences like that which we feel really add to the quality of people’s lives.”